dmurvihill/motion-sdk/docs/markdown/motion-sdk.fetcherrortype.md

 ## fetchErrorType variable

-There was an error in making the request
+There was an error in making the request.

 **Signature:**